The LSAT Variable (Experimental) Section

 The LSAT Variable Section and Test Security

 In addition to its role in test development, the LSAT's variable section has value for test security.
-At LSAT test centers, students who are seated next to each other will always have different experimental sections.
-If the variable-section patterns of answer choices among these adjacent students closely match, LSAC officials have strong evidence of answer copying.
+Students who are seated next to each other at LSAT test centers will always have different experimental sections.
+If the variable section patterns of answer choices among these adjacent students closely match, LSAC officials have strong evidence of answer copying.
 This type of cheating detection also has the advantage of a very low false-positive rate, representing the best of both worlds in the enforcement of academic honesty.